-If you need help with attachments please read our trouble shooting guide.
+If you need help with attachments please have a look at our attachments trouble shooting guide.

 Other supporting information

 You may find that you need to submit additional information with your application, which you can upload using the "Other" category on the drop-down menu.
 These could include: